 The authorization model for SHAKEN assumes there is a single authorized STI-PA chosen by the STI-GA.

 As identified in section 5.2.3, while the criteria by which a Service Provider is authorized to serve in the role is out of scope of this document, an interface to the STI-PA from the SP is required to determine if a specific Service Provider is allowed to assert and digitally sign the Caller ID associated with the originating telephone number of telephone calls initiated on the VoIP telephone network.
-A verification and validation process shall be followed by the STI-PA to provide a secure set of credentials (i.e. username and password combined with other secure two-factor access security techniques) to allow the SP to access a management portal for the STI-PA set of services.
+A verification and validation process shall be followed by the STI-PA to provide a secure set of credentials (e.g., username and password combined with other secure two-factor access security techniques) to allow the SP to access a management portal for the STI-PA set of services.

-This management portal should provide Service Provider specific configuration such as the following:
+This management portal will be specified by the STI-PA, but should allow Service Providers to input Service Provider specific configuration details such as the following:

 Login password management